Pavel-Kravchenko/evolution-simulation-pipeline_Ne_and_generations/README.md

 # evolution-simulation-pipeline_Ne_and_generations
-This is the evolution simulator for calculate all possible ranges of Ne, generations and mutations
+This is the evolution simulator to calculate all possible ranges of Ne, generations and mutations

-This pipeline is the part of bioengineering and bioinformatics faculty coursework

-The pipeline creates the range of sequences with different evolution parameters
+This pipeline is the part of bioengineering and bioinformatics faculty coursework, it creates the range of sequences with different evolution parameters

 ## Before you start